Bob Both

 Both worked closely with Harry Weinger of Polygram Records catalog development on the re-issue of many of James Browns classic seventies albums on CD throughout the 1990s.
 In 1993 Both began teaching audio production courses at Ramapo College of NJ.
-In 1995 he also started teaching audio courses at William Paterson University, NJ.
-Both recorded the drumming technique DVD Soul of the Funky Drummers with Clyde Stubblefield and Jabo Starks in 1999 and recorded the Accelerate Your Playing DVD series for The Berklee Press in 2000.
+In 1995 he also started teaching audio courses at William Paterson University Wayne, NJ.
+1998 saw Bob traveling to Atlanta, Georgia to record " The J.B's Reunion " album.
+Both recorded the drumming technique DVD Soul of the Funky Drummers with Clyde Stubblefield and Jabo Starks in 1999 for Warner Brothers and recorded the Accelerate Your Playing DVD series for The Berklee Press in 2000.
 2007 saw Bob once again reuniting with Fred Wesley to record "Funk For Your Ass" for Columbia Music.
 Both's work is cited in several books including The Billboard Book of Number One Rhythm & Blues Hits and Hit Me, Fred, Fred Wesley's biography.
 Both has written articles on recording techniques for magazines including EQ, REP, Soundtrack, Pro Music and others.
 He has received RIAA gold record awards for several of his James Brown recordings and is listed in The Marquis Who's Who in Entertainment.

+In 2023 Bob appeared on the A&E docu series James Brown "Say It Loud".

 Currently Both continues to operate Twain Recording, engineering and producing records in rock, R&B, alternative and a variety of other musical styles.
 He performs several times a month playing guitar in a classic rock band just for the fun of making music.
+He also records his own songs and produces Youtube videos for them.